 • Similar uses contributing to the comfort, convenience or necessity of guests.

-Other businesses/organizations operating on Maple Avenue (past and/or present) include Town Hall, a funeral home, an antique store, a construction company, a massage therapist, Norfolk Farmer’s Market, a realtor, and an artists’ studio, among others.
+Other businesses/organizations operating on Maple Avenue (past and/or present) include Town Hall, a construction company, a massage therapist, Norfolk Farmer’s Market, a realtor, an artists’ studio, a funeral home, and an antique store, among others.

-According to 1st Selectman Matt Riiska, Norfolk was awarded a $500,000 STEAP grant from the state of Connecticut for the recent road work on Maple Avenue in no small part because there are businesses that operate on Maple Avenue.
+1st Selectman Matt Riiska indicated that Norfolk was awarded a $500,000 STEAP grant from the state of Connecticut for the recent road work on Maple Avenue in no small part because there are businesses that operate on Maple Avenue.

 Q: Did prior owners use the Manor House as a Country Inn?

 A: Yes.
 When the 1996 permit was issued, the then-owners of The Manor House focused on hosting events, including concerts and weddings, supplementing their lodging income to ensure the Inn’s viability and to allow for the continued maintenance of the estate.
+Their focus on events and desire to have up to 150 people onsite was an important factor in acquiring a special permit.
 They invested in significant renovations during their tenure.
 During that time, guests parked in the existing 16-space lot; overflow parking was designated on additional grassy areas (10 spaces), and additional parking occurred on the paved area in front of the inn and along Maple Avenue.

-The property was sold in 2004 (MLS #: L104270), and the subsequent owner focused on overnight lodging when Infinity Hall was flourishing and Norfolk welcomed travelers and tourists consistently.
-Unfortunately, the building and grounds suffered deferred maintenance during this time, and the property value depreciated significantly before the Inn was sold again in 2017 (MLS #: L10139715).
+The property was sold in 2004 for $1.4 M (MLS #: L104270), and the subsequent owner focused on overnight lodging when Infinity Hall was flourishing and Norfolk welcomed travelers and tourists consistently.
+Unfortunately, the building and grounds suffered deferred maintenance during this time, and the property value depreciated significantly before the Inn was sold again in 2017 for $900,000 (MLS #: L10139715).

 Q: Does The Manor House currently host guests?
 Does it offer outdoor recreation and services to those guests today?